 STEP 01: ESSENTIAL READING

 I can only offer reading that was essential for me to help strengthen that framework and context for all I was discovering.
 It all started with an audiobook called “Breath Sweeps Mind” by Jakusho Kwong Roshi.
-I found it only because I was looking online for an online Zen course.
+I found it only because I was looking online for an online zen course.
 This is a perfect place to begin because it actually offers a series of sessions that would be offered if one were to study at a monastery.
 This is one of the only audio courses I’ve found and it was a beautiful place to help frame my own practice.
-Anything by John Daido Loori, my mentor-in-spirit, is a worthwhile read or listen, and always cuts to the very heart of the matter in plain English.
-Visit the “ESSENTIAL READING” (under construction) page for my favorite books.

 STEP 02: FINDING YOUR PRACTICE

-For me, the very essence of Zen Buddhism is my practice, a large part of which is meditation practice.
+For me, the very essence of Zen Buddhism is My Practice.
 We don’t need to shave our heads, put on robes and join a monastery to experience Enlightenment.
 We don’t need to go to Bible study classes and attend Church every Sunday to experience the Kingdom of God that Jesus spoke about.
 Living authentically, realizing that somewhere underneath the layers of conditioning all of us have been subjected to most of our lives is truly an illusion is they key to finding the path that will point the way to your own practice.
 I once dreamed of being a potter and purchased a pottery wheel expecting to churn out works of art the next day.
 I realized that anything worth doing takes patience and practice.
 This is no different when it comes to rediscovering our Original Selves, or Divine Nature, our connection with God, the Universe, our Buddha Nature.
-Read about this on the “WHAT IS PRACTICE” page.

 STEP 03: RENUNCIATION OR NOT